-Pour into an ice cream container to freeze for a few hours.
+Pour the ice cream into an ice cream container to freeze for a few hours.
 I like using these.
+I keep them on hand because they’re perfect for storing ice cream.
+You can add a layer of plastic over the top before placing the lid on too.

 Raspberry Swirl Cheesecake Ice Cream Recipe